loic-ponger/Marine-gregarine-genomes/3.identification_of_genomes_A_and_B_among_apicomplexa_contigs/README.md

 and B by using the difference of coverage observed for each of the 4 gDNA libraries.

+## median coverage for each individual libraries

-- the reads of each individual libraries were mapped against the “ apicomplexa” contigs  by using `Bowtie2`.
+1. the reads of each individual libraries were mapped against the “ apicomplexa” contigs  by using `Bowtie2`.

-- the bam files were sorted with `Samtools`
+2. the bam files were sorted with `Samtools`

-- the bedgraph files were generated with the `Bedtools` (tool: `genomeCoverageBed`)
+3. the bedgraph files were generated with the `Bedtools` (tool: `genomeCoverageBed`)

-- the median coverages were computed with the following R script (have to be applied for each individual libraries):
+4. the median coverages were computed with the following R script (have to be applied for each individual libraries):

 ```